apache/paimon/docs/content/engines/hive.md

 # Hive

-This documentation is a guide for using Table Store in Hive.
+This documentation is a guide for using Paimon in Hive.

 ## Version

-Table Store currently supports Hive 2.1, 2.1-cdh-6.3, 2.2, 2.3 and 3.1.
+Paimon currently supports Hive 2.1, 2.1-cdh-6.3, 2.2, 2.3 and 3.1.

 ## Execution Engine

-Table Store currently supports MR and Tez execution engine for Hive.
+Paimon currently supports MR and Tez execution engine for Hive.

 ## Installation